Seq-HyGAN: Sequence Classification via Hypergraph Attention Network: Experiment

 In brief, \sht\ with $k$-mer delivers better performances than \sht\ with ESPF.
 This may be because ESPF assumes frequent subsequences are the only important ones and eliminates many infrequent subsequences.
 However, some infrequent subsequences may also be important.
 Thus using ESPF, we may seldom lose some infrequent important ones.
 On the contrary, $k$-mer does not lose any subsequences; rather it fetches all and lets the attention model discover the critical ones.
 In general, a larger $k$-mer is preferable since it provides greater uniqueness and helps to eliminate the repetitive substrings.

-Moreover, we choose the best-performing method from each baseline model for each dataset; for example, in the case of the Human DNA dataset, we choose LR from the ML models, BiLSTM from the DL models, LR from Graph2vec, DNA-GCN from GNN, HyperGAT from HNN and 25-mer from our \sht\ models.
-Then, we compare our models' performances with the baselines by varying the training data sizes from 10\% to 80\%.
-A comparison of performance in terms of the F1-score is shown in Fig \ref{fig:result_graph}.
-Results indicate \sht\ to be the best-performing model, and it still delivers very good results with small training data.
-However, decreasing the training size affects some baseline models significantly.
+Moreover, we select the top-performing method from each baseline model for each dataset and compare their performance with our model as we vary the training data sizes from 10\% to 80\%.
+In this comparison, shown in Fig \ref{fig:result_graph} in terms of F1-score, our model consistently outperforms the others, even with limited training data.
+However, some baseline models significantly underperform with decreased training sizes.

 The hypergraph's innate ability to capture complex higher-order relationships has made it an effective model for many scientific studies. \sht\ leverages a hypergraph structure and captures higher-order intricate relations of subsequences within a sequence and between the sequences.
 Furthermore, it generates a much more robust representation of sequence by utilizing an attention mechanism that discovers the important subsequences of that sequence.
-While the Graph Attention Network (GAT) \cite{Kipf} also uses an attention mechanism, it is limited to learning important neighbors of a node and cannot learn significant edges.
+While GAT \cite{velivckovic2017graph} also uses an attention mechanism, it is limited to learning important neighbors of a node and cannot learn significant edges.
 Additionally, GAT is unsuitable for complex networks with triadic or tetradic relations.
-The primary strength of our proposed model, \sht\, lies in its novel two-level attention mechanism, which generates node representations by aggregating connected hyperedges while placing more attention on important ones.
-Similarly, it generates hyperedge representations by aggregating member nodes while emphasizing crucial ones.
+The key strength of our proposed model, \sht, lies in its three-level attention mechanism, which effectively captures both local and global information.
+This mechanism allows for the generation of node representations by aggregating information from connected hyperedges (global information) and neighboring nodes (local information) within the same hyperedge, with a specific emphasis on important ones.
+Likewise, it enables the generation of hyperedge representations by aggregating member nodes, with a particular focus on critical ones.